Allison Transmission Is Geared Up For A Recovery (NYSE:ALSN)

 Sources: New Constructs, LLC and company filings.

-The combination of rising margins and improving invested capital turns drive Allison’s leading return on invested capital (ROIC).
-Per Figure 4, Allison’s ROIC has improved from 8% in 2015 to 15% TTM while the market-cap- weighted average of peers’ ROIC has fallen from 15% to 10% over the same time.
+The combination of rising margins and improving invested capital turns drive Allison's leading return on invested capital (ROIC).
+Per Figure 4, Allison's ROIC has improved from 8% in 2015 to 15% TTM while the market-cap-weighted average of peers' ROIC has fallen from 15% to 10% over the same time.

 Figure 4: ROIC vs. Peers